 If the business combination is achieved in stages, the previously held equity interest is remeasured at its acquisition date fair value and any resulting gain or loss is recognized in profit or loss.
 Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
-Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 'Financial Instruments: Recognition and Measurement', is measured at fair value with changes in fair value recognized either in profit or loss or as a change to other comprehensive income.
-If the contingent consideration is not within the scope of IAS 39, it is measured in accordance with the appropriate IFRS.
+Contingent consideration classified as an asset or liability that is a financial instrument, is measured at fair value with changes in fair value recognized either in profit or loss or as a change to other comprehensive income.
 Contingent consideration classified as equity is not remeasured and subsequent settlement is accounted for within equity.